commonpike/fairpost/docs/Facebook.md

 The `facebook` platform manages a facebook **page** (not your feed) using the plain graph api - no extensions installed.

+Requesting access tokens only works
+ - in dev mode and for users that can manage the app
+ - or in live mode if the app has advanced access permissions To get advanced access permissions, the app has to go through a review.
+Below, I will assume you use dev mode when requesting the tokens.
+Once you have the tokens, you can turn on Live mode and start posting.

 ## Setting up the Facebook platform